Synthetixio/synthetix-v3/markets/spot-market/README.md

 ### Asyncronous Orders

 Asyncronous orders involve two transactions: a _commitment_ and a _settlement_.
-This reduces composability, but allows for front-running mitigation such that lower fees can be offered to traders via `FeeConfiguration.asyncFixedFee`.
+This reduces composability, but allows for front-running mitigation such that lower fees can be offered to traders via `MarketConfiguration.asyncFixedFee`.
 Asynchronous orders may only be cancelled prior to settlement if it is outside of the settlement window.
 The relevant logic is included in the [Async Order Module](./contracts/modules/AsyncOrderModule.sol).

 The market owner can configure various _settlement strategies_ for asyncronous orders.
 Each settlement strategy can be defined with the following properties: